-An informal caregiver, who is often an unpaid family member or friend helping a relative or someone with an ongoing illness, is a role that’s expected to expand in the years to come as the Baby Boomer generation moves into old age – retiring at a rate of about 10,000 per day.1
+An unpaid family member or friend helping someone with an ongoing illness — an informal caregiver — is a role that’s expected to expand in the years to come as the Baby Boomer generation starts retiring at a rate of about 5,900 per day.1

 As this happens, more Americans will need strategies for coping with caregiving duties.